-You might wonder why choose an agency when you can find freelancers to do the job.
+You might wonder why to choose an agency when you can find freelancers to do the job.
 Working with freelancers is cheaper, but usually, there’s a reason for that.
 Freelancers’ availability and reliability are often questionable.
 Besides, when looking for a freelancer, you might fall for low-cost deals that do not necessarily guarantee your candidate has enough professional experience to deliver high-quality results.

 Choosing an agency is the best way to ensure you get the best value for money.
 Not only do you get a full team of professionals to implement all your ideas when developing a store, but it also allows you to find the most personalized solution to meet both your needs and your company’s budget.

-The most critical thing in the development process is identifying your business needs so the agency can find the best way meet them.
+The most critical thing in the development process is identifying your business needs so the agency can find the best way to meet them.
 It allows you to focus on business planning and marketing strategy while limiting technical worries.

 There’s no single answer to how much an agency would charge you for a project.
-As we mentioned before, it depends on your business size, the level of customization, the features complexity, and integrations, and, of course, on the agency you choose to work.
+As we mentioned before, it depends on your business size, the level of customization, the features complexity, and integrations, and, of course, on the agency you choose to work with.
 The price range may vary from $8,000 and higher.